At about 48,442 square kilometers (18,704 square miles), the Dominican Republic is about the same size as the Netherlands,

 |Source: The World Factbook|

-Most people - about 2.4 million a year actually - arrive to Punta Cana by air.
+Most tourist - about 5 million a year actually - arrive to Punta Cana by air.
 However one can also arrive by land

 (arriving at one of the other international airports in the country) or even by sea.